simonalbrecht/srf-meteo-exporter/README.md

 ## Copyright
 All Weather and Forecast Data is Copyright by SRG-SSR.

-Exporter Code is Copyright Simon Albrecht, licensed under the MIT License.
+SRF Meteo Exporter is Copyright Simon Albrecht, licensed under the MIT License.